African Petroleum Producers Give Conditions for Foreign Participation in Proposed Energy Bank

 “Their banks shall work out participation of entities outside Africa.
 But no sovereign outside of the African continent or any investor outside of Africa shall be allowed to participate who has no shared vision of the bank,” he said.

-Farouk’s comments came as the global push for energy transition from fossil fuels gathered momentum and countries as well as activist investors mounted pressure on financial institutions abroad to cease the funding for petroleum-related projects.
+Farouk’s comments came as the global push for energy transition from fossil fuels gather momentum and countries as well as activist investors mount pressure on financial institutions abroad to cease the funding for petroleum-related projects.

 Highlighting the need for the continent to develop the market for its oil and gas resources to address the prevalent energy poverty, Farouk pointed out that the future of the African petroleum industry lies in the hands of Africans who must develop its own market.